Show Me Your Best Side: Characteristics of User-Preferred Perspectives for 3D Graph Drawings: Methodology

 \subsection{Application}

 We developed a VR application for the Apple Vision Pro (2024 release) using Unity.
-The headset offers high resolution, strong processing, and native hand- and gaze-based interaction, making it ideal for this evaluation.
-The virtual environment featured a minimal room for spatial orientation without distraction.
-Graphs with pre-computed 3D layouts were shown in stereoscopic space, using blue spheres for nodes and black tubes for edges -- a typical representation for graphs in immersive settings~\cite{joos2025visual} (see \autoref{fig:study-application}).
-Users could rotate the graph by looking at it, holding a pinch gesture (thumb and index finger together), and rotating their hand.
-Three sliders allowed for fine-tuned rotation along the axes.
-A panel let users store up to three viewpoints each as \textit{best} or \textit{worst}, review them, and select one final view per category using toggles.
-Only after making both selections could the answer be submitted.
-Upon submission, selected views and metadata (e.g., duration, graph position, user position) were logged in a database.
-Both UI panels were movable in 3D space to avoid occlusion and support ergonomic use.
-While graphs remained fixed during tasks, users could reposition their default location between tasks by moving a bounding sphere.
+The headset offered high resolution, substantial processing capabilities, and native hand- and gaze-based interaction, making it ideal for this evaluation.
+The virtual environment consisted of a minimal room designed to provide spatial orientation while minimising distractions.
+Participants experienced the environment while seated at a fixed position (only head movement was allowed).
+Graphs with pre-computed 3D layouts were presented in stereoscopic space, using blue spheres for nodes and black tubes for edges -- a typical representation for graphs in immersive settings~\cite{joos2025visual} (see \autoref{fig:study-application}).
+Users rotated the graph by directing their gaze at it and performing a pinch gesture (thumb and index finger together), applying the hand rotation to the graph.
+Three sliders provided fine-grained rotation control around the X, Y, and Z axes.
+An interactive panel allowed participants to store up to three viewpoints per category (best or worst), review them, and select one final view for each category using toggles.
+Submissions were only enabled after both selections were made.
+Upon submission, the selected views and associated metadata (e.g., task duration and graph position) were logged in a database.
+Both user interface panels were movable within the 3D environment to avoid occlusion and support ergonomic interaction.
+While graphs remained fixed during each task, participants could adjust the default placement of the visualisation between tasks by moving a bounding sphere.
 Graph size was fixed, and full visibility was ensured at all times.